 Though the art of healing may be as old as humanity itself, medical practitioners are constantly striving to increase their knowledge base and find new and improved methods for treating their patients.
 Stemming from this drive, many medical professionals of late have sought progressive treatment protocols that diverge from some of the traditional methods used throughout modern medicine.
 In this pursuit, many are finding that they have an opportunity to learn from a decades-old specialty of the medical field known as physical medicine and rehabilitation.
 As professionals increasingly seek to learn of the methods this field teaches, many have turned to one practitioner who has already spent plenty of time and effort in that pursuit, Dr. Dov Rand.

 Rand, a specialist in physical medicine and rehabilitation, trained for his profession at the prestigious Albert Einstein Medical Center in New York.
-He has since opened his own practice in New Jersey known as the Healthy Aging Medical Centers.
+He has since opened his own practice called The Healthy Aging Medical Centers.
 At his centers, he treats patients for a variety of disorders but maintains an overall focus on medical practices that help to promote optimum healthy aging.
 His method of operation is known as a “high-touch” programmatic delivery model that uses integrative approaches to treat various body systems collectively as part of a holistic approach to health.

 Rand uses treatments that stem from peer-reviewed research studies so that he can ensure that his practice deals only in scientific fact.
 In keeping with his drive toward using the latest fact-based medical treatments, he is also trained in medical acupuncture and administers intravenous vitamin supplements via his centers.
 He also believes in accompanying medical treatments with a focus on lifestyle optimization and promotes healthy living in conjunction with medical attention.
 These recommendations center on strength and cardiovascular training, nutritional food choices, practicing yoga, and nutritional supplementation.

 The Field at Large